Spike in planning permissions for apartments

 CSO data point to big uptick in apartment developments in wake of new guidelines

+The CSO said planning permissions were granted for 9,611 homes in the second quarter of 2019, 4,675 of which were apartments and 4,936 were houses.

-The level of planning permissions granted for apartments jumped by over 150 per cent to nearly 4,700 in the second quarter of this year, new figures from the Central Statistics Office (CSO) show.
+The level of planning permissions granted for apartments jumped by more than 150 per cent to nearly 4,700 in the second quarter of this year, new figures from the Central Statistics Office (CSO) show.

 The increase in permissions comes on the back of an overhaul to the apartment planning guidelines in March 2018, which made it more economic for developers to build.